Av9-hub/DevTinder/homework.md

 -Create bcrypt password using bcrypt.hashand save the user is excrupted password -Create alogin API
 -Compare password throw error If gmail or password is invalid

+-install cookie-parser
+-just send a dummy cookie to the user
+-create GET /profile API to check user is getting back cookie with tokens -install json webtoken
+-In login API, after email and password validation, create a jwt token and send it to user in cookies -read the cookie inside your profile API and find the logged in user